mfichman/winbrew/README.md

     winbrew install <package>

-Winbrew installs all packages to `%LOCALAPPDATA%` by default, but you can change this by setting `%WINBREW_HOME%`.
+Winbrew installs all packages to `%LOCALAPPDATA%\WinBrew` by default, but you can change this by setting `%WINBREW_HOME%`.
 Also, note that WinBrew always builds 64-bit binaries.